longngng/Nood/README.md

 #### By 1 August (Milestone 3):
 - Google sign in
 - Review and rating about a dining place
+- Deploy the web application on Heroku
+- Popularity system for users
 - (Pseudo) Machine-learning to suggest food for meal

 ### Tech stack